-Icky-pic really is quite icky.
-It is also the common name used for petroleum based gel-filled direct burial cabling.
+Gel filled cable is often referred to as “icky-pic”.
+Essentially, the gel filling is a non free-flowing petroleum based product.
+Is this stuff dangerous?
+No. It is not flammable and is not toxic.
 Up until a few years ago this was the common way of making sure water did not get into direct burial cabling.

 Waterproof tape is not icky, at least not as icky as icky-pic.
 Now, please say that fifteen times forwards and then backward.
 If anyone in earshot asks if you have finally gone and “lost it”, just point them to this article.

 Waterproof tape is becoming increasingly common and has largely replaced the traditional gel filled direct burial Ethernet cable.
 That said, “icky-pic” definitely still has a place and may be the superior option depending on what you are doing.